 One thing that definitely surprised me was that late in the session, when I was the most "tuned in" to the extremely subtle changes in the shape of the marker, I realized I was not just seeing the takes, I actually could feel all the takes in the rod.

 I had always thought while tenkara fishing that if you wait until you feel a strike you will be missing many strikes.
-With tenkara, I generally watch the end of my Hi-Vis line and see many more strikes than I feel.
-On Monday evening, I was fishing the Suntech ZPRO 54 and 64 rods, which are very long, very light and very sensitive.
+With tenkara, I generally watch the end of my hi-vis line and see many more strikes than I feel.
+On Monday evening, I was fishing the Suntech ZPRO rods (since discontinued, but very similar to the newer Suntech PROSPEC RC (soft) rods, which are very long, very light and very sensitive.

 The main difference between the way I was fishing that evening with my long keiryu rods and the way the tenkara guys were fishing the previous evening was that my line was very nearly vertical where it entered the water.
 That was a point I had stressed in my presentation at the Fest a couple days earlier.
 At the time, though, the point I was making was that a vertical entry greatly reduced the drag caused by current differentials.
 I didn't even mention increased sensitivity.